4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - A list of useful links that can be delivered on a scheduled basis to the group, very good for guides and topics
+A list of useful links that can be delivered on a scheduled basis to the group, very good for guides and topics

 ---